-This grant is available to current active military or honorably discharged veterans for the equivalent of out-of-pocket tuition costs for up to 12 credits per semester after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.
+This grant is available to current active military or honorably discharged veterans after all other grants, scholarships, employer reimbursement, or VA benefits have been applied.

 - Students are required to annually complete the Free Application for Federal Student Aid and accept any grants and/or scholarships for which they may be eligible. - Honorably discharged veterans are required to provide a copy of their DD214 - Students can use the current generic scholarship application to apply and submit to the Financial Aid Office.
 The essay requirement is waived. - Students are required to maintain a GPA of 2.0 or higher and successfully complete all classes to maintain eligibility.